Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 **Describing the template**

-This is the cfn for the primary Postgres RDS Database for crud function.
+This is the cfn for the primary Postgres RDS Database for the crud function.

 ```YAML
 AWSTemplateFormatVersion: 2010-09-09